-Cover up with earmuffs or a scarf, wear one of those stylish Russian fur caps and try to keep surfing to a minimum (I don't imagine that should be too difficult).
+Cover up with earmuffs or a scarf or wear one of those stylish Russian fur caps, and try to keep surfing to a minimum (I don't imagine that should be too difficult for most of us).

-Whatever you do, keep your ears protected and if you experience any problems contact your local audiologist.
+Whatever you do, keep your ears protected and if you experience any problems, contact your local audiologist or GP.